Ahmedayaz1210/ahmedayaz1210/README.md

 👨‍🎓 A Computer Science student at Wentworth Institute of Technology.

-💻 I possess passion for AI, full stack development, and machine learning.
+💻 I possess passion for AI, Full stack development, and Deep learning.

 🚀 I'm currently working on an exciting project called Ascend AI, a habit tracking app that's set to revolutionize personal development.
 You can join the waitlist at https://ascend-ai-sigma.vercel.app/ to be one of the first to experience it.